 This would also be a very good time to talk to your family members and friends who have poor driving habits to improve them or another senseless tragedy could happen.
 You know the ones who tail gate, speed for fun or because they leave late for work, do not signal for turns, do not stop at stop signs, get angry and have road rage when driving, drive distracted, or have developed poor vision or another disability that makes driving unsafe.
 You could be saving yourself and many others a lot of grief.

-Donna Wilson, RN, is the Chair of the Alberta Hospice Palliative Care Association Board and a nursing professor at the University of Alberta.
+Donna Wilson, RN, is a nursing professor at the University of Alberta.